AmirAshvins/how-to-use-CLion/docs/PROC2-Add-a-new-executable-to-project.md

     You should be now in the [main window].

-3. Right-click on the project's directory.
+3. Right-click the project's directory.

     ![right-click-on-project-directory](https://github.com/AmirAshvins/how-to-use-CLion/blob/gh-pages/assets/images/proc2-image1.png?raw=true "Right click on project directory")